Overview

 Careers page

-Helius needed a careers page that reflected our culture: fast-moving and ambitious.
+We needed a careers page that reflected our culture: fast-moving and ambitious.

-I outlined the structure and copy in Notion, got stakeholder approval, and then designed the page with emphasis on our operating values.
-I handed off production-ready designs to our engineer Koen, we QA'd together, and launched in just 2 days.
+I outlined the structure and copy in Notion, got approval, and then designed the page with emphasis on our operating values.

 The page helped us attract candidates who aligned with our operating principles.